-acquisition likely occurred in country with high prevalence of MDR-TB, 2) Rifampin resistance detected by PCR, 3) if source of exposure is to a patient with known MDR-TB, and 4) if initial therapy has failed. - f.
-Patients with previously diagnosed pulmonary or laryngeal smear-negative, culture-positive TB readmitted to UNC Medical Center should be placed on Airborne Precautions until they have been on treatment for a minimum of 2 weeks and demonstrated clinical improvement. - g.
-Patients with previously diagnosed pulmonary or laryngeal smear-positive TB readmitted to UNC Medical Center should be placed on Airborne
+acquisition likely occurred in country with high prevalence of MDR-TB, 2)

-- Precautions until they have met the Discontinuation of Isolation guidelines in this policy. - h.
-Pediatric patients with suspected or confirmed TB should be evaluated for potential infectiousness same as adults on the basis of symptoms, sputum AFB smears, radiographic findings, and other criteria.
+Rifampin resistance detected by PCR, 3) if source of exposure is to a patient with known MDR-TB, and 4) if initial therapy has failed. - f.
+Patients with previously diagnosed pulmonary or laryngeal smear-negative, culture-positive TB readmitted to UNC Hospitals should be placed on Airborne Precautions until they have been on treatment for a minimum of 2 weeks and demonstrated clinical improvement. - g.
+Patients with previously diagnosed pulmonary or laryngeal smear-positive TB readmitted to UNC Hospitals should be placed on Airborne Precautions until they have met the Discontinuation of Isolation guidelines in this policy. - h.
+Pediatric patients with suspected or confirmed TB should be evaluated for potential infectiousness, same as adults based on symptoms, sputum AFB smears, radiographic findings, and provider's clinical evaluation.
 Those with pulmonary or laryngeal TB will be placed on Airborne Precautions until they are determined to be non-infectious.
 Consultation with a pediatric infectious disease specialist is recommended when TB in a child is suspected.